vimalveeramani/MySQL_DBA/README.md

    cd MySQL_DBA
    ```
 2. Customize scripts as needed and execute them based on the requirements.

-## 📖 Documentation
-Refer to the detailed documentation in each folder for instructions on usage and best practices.

 ## 🤝 Contributing
 Contributions are welcome!
 Feel free to submit pull requests or open issues for bug reports and feature requests.